Ty Gibbs stuns grandfather, wins in first career NASCAR race - WTMJ

 Joe Gibbs, a member of the NASCAR and Pro Football Hall of Fames, watched stoically from behind the pit stand.
 Shielded by a mask, he gave no indication of emotion.
 But as his grandson crossed the finish line, his glasses fogged and he hugged a Joe Gibbs Racing team member.

+Joe Gibbs Racing has five Cup Series championships, 185 Cup wins and four Daytona 500 victories — none as emotionally fulfilling as this Xfinity stunner.
+When Joe Gibbs called home to speak to his wife, Pat, he said she was crying too hard to talk.

+“This is such an experience for our family,” Joe Gibbs said.
+“I’ve been blessed to enjoy so much, but this, he had not made a lap in the car.
+We didn’t dream about him being up front like that.

-“This is the only thing Ty has wanted to do since he was 2-years-old,” Gibbs said.
-“This is such an experience.
-Any parent or grandparent would tell you, it’s like a dream come true for our family.”
+“This is the only thing Ty has wanted to do since he was 2-years-old.
+Any parent or grandparent would tell you, it’s like a dream come true.”

 Ty Gibbs dropped to his knees beside his Toyota and bowed his head into his hands.